Flat Chern bands and correlated states in spiral magnet ReAg$_2$Cl$_6$

+We predict the van der Waals monolayer ReAg$_2$Cl$_6$ hosts isolated flat Chern bands at the Fermi level in its $120^\circ$ antiferromagnetic ground state.
+Their flatness and nontrivial topology arise from the cooperative effect of coplanar spin order and strong spin-orbit coupling within Re $5d$ orbitals—a mechanism distinct from moir\'e systems.
+The spiral spin texture naturally enlarges the unit cell, reducing carrier densities while preserving sizable interaction scales.
+Many-body calculations show that fractional fillings can support fractional Chern insulator and charge-density wave states.
+Remarkably, the mechanism is generic to a broad family of Re-based compounds, with both spin configuration and flat band topology tunable by electrical manipulation.
+Our findings establish Re-based coplanar antiferromagnets as a robust, tunable, and experimentally accessible platform for flat Chern bands and correlated topological phases potentially at elevated temperatures.

-The intricate interplay between non-trivial topology and strong electron interaction in two-dimensional (2D) materials can lead to the emergence of exotic correlated quantum matter.
-A paradigmatic example is fractional Chern insulator (FCI), which was discovered in moir\'e materials recently at zero magnetic field~\cite{cai2023,zeng2023,park2023,xu2023,lu2024,spanton2018,xie2021,li2021,devakul2021,crepel2023,cano2023,yu2023,dong2023a,goldman2023,wang2024,jia2024,macdonald2024}.
-The emergence of the fractional topological states is attributed to the existence of flat Chern minibands~\cite{tang2011,sun2011,neupert2011,qi2011,regnault2011,sheng2011} in moir\'e systems.
-The moir\'e superlattices drastically quench the kinetic energy of the dispersive electronic bands, causing Coulomb interaction energies to dominate the system’s dynamics~\cite{barticevic2010,bistritzer2011,nuckolls2024}.
-However, they also constrain an energy upper bound on the collective electronic phases.
-For example, the fractional quantum anomalous Hall (QAH) effect was observed only at low temperature (below $1$~K)~\cite{park2023,xu2023,lu2024}, hindering the potential practical applications~\cite{Nayak2008}.
-Therefore, it is both experimentally important and theoretically interesting to find stoichiometric 2D materials preferably in monolayer with flat topological bands, which could offer new platforms to explore correlated quantum states at higher energy scale.
+Exotic correlated quantum matter emerges from the interplay between nontrivial band topology and strong electron interactions in two-dimensional (2D) materials.
+A paradigmatic example is the fractional Chern insulator (FCI), recently discovered in moir\'e systems at zero magnetic field~\cite{cai2023,zeng2023,park2023,xu2023,lu2024,spanton2018,xie2021,li2021,devakul2021,crepel2023,cano2023,yu2023,dong2023a,goldman2023,wang2024,jia2024,macdonald2024,song2024}.
+These fractional topological states originate from flat Chern minibands~\cite{tang2011,sun2011,neupert2011,qi2011,regnault2011,sheng2011}, where the moir\'e superlattice quenches the kinetic energy of dispersive bands and enhances the role of Coulomb interactions~\cite{barticevic2010,bistritzer2011,nuckolls2024}.
+The large moir\'e supercell also yields a low carrier density ($n \sim 10^{12}$ cm$^{-2}$), enabling precise tuning of band filling and correlated phases.
+However, moir\'e systems are intrinsically fragile: twist-angle inhomogeneity, modest interaction scales ($U \sim 10$ meV), and device complexity reduce the robustness of correlated states.
+Consequently, the fractional quantum anomalous Hall (QAH) effect has so far been observed only at cryogenic temperatures (below $1$~K)~\cite{park2023,xu2023,lu2024}, constraining potential applications~\cite{Nayak2008}.
+These limitations motivate the search for stoichiometric 2D materials—preferably monolayers—with intrinsic flat topological bands, which could provide more robust platforms for correlated quantum phases at higher energy scales.